-U.S. Department of Commerce Invests $1.5 Million to Help Create Critical Manufacturing Jobs in Bristol, Tennessee
+U.S. Department of Commerce Invests $1.5 Million in American Rescue Plan Funds to Make Critical Infrastructure Improvements Needed to Boost Business Growth and Create New Jobs in Bristol, Tennessee

-WASHINGTON – U.S. Secretary of Commerce Penny Pritzker today announced that the Department’s Economic Development Administration (EDA) is awarding a $1.5 million grant to the City of Bristol, Tennessee, to make infrastructure improvements needed to serve the expansion plans of a major local manufacturer and to serve future business needs.
-The project is expected to create 300 jobs, according to grantee estimates.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $1.5 million grant to the city of Bristol, Tennessee, to upgrade the municipal wastewater treatment plant to service a major antibiotic production facility and other current and future business needs.
+This grant is funded by the American Rescue Plan.

 About the U.S. Economic Development Administration (www.eda.gov)